-For decades, Flokk has been on a journey to create increasingly environmentally conscious furniture.
-Using recycled materials is a crucial aspect of this approach, conserving natural resources whilst reducing waste, energy usage and carbon emissions.
+For many years, Flokk has been on a mission to create more environmentally conscious seating.
+Using recycled materials is a vital part of this effort, as it helps preserve natural resources while reducing waste, energy consumption, and carbon emissions.

 Watch below - Flokk & Hydro on making the HÅG Celi

-Hydro is one of the world’s largest aluminium producers and manufacturers of extruded aluminium components and solutions.
-Founded in Norway, they currently operate in over 40 countries, pushing the boundaries of high-quality recycled aluminium, drastically reducing their carbon footprint.
-Aluminium can be recycled endlessly without losing its properties.
-It is the perfect example of a circular economy material.
+Hydro stands as one of the world's largest aluminium producers and manufacturers of extruded aluminium components and solutions.
+Founded in Norway, they now operate in over 40 countries, actively advancing the use of high-quality recycled aluminium to significantly reduce their carbon footprint.
+Aluminium, being endlessly recyclable without losing its properties, serves as a prime example of a circular economy material.

-This scrap feeds through a series of shears, shredders and magnets to produce weed out non-metal parts and produce a consistent material flow.
-In the most advanced facility, this flow passes through an x-ray transmission machine that can accurately detect and eject unwanted alloys using an array of synchronised air jets.
-The chips then pass through a de-lacquerer before melting and recasting.
-Each facility produces 100 tonnes of sorted aluminium chips a day, allowing Hydro to provide high-quality recycled aluminium on an industrial scale.
+The scrap materials progress through a series of shears, shredders, and magnets to remove non-metal components, resulting in a consistent material flow.
+In the most advanced facility, this flow passes through an x-ray machine, which accurately detects and ejects unwanted alloys using an array of synchronized air jets.
+The chips then undergo a de-lacquering process before being melted and recast.
+Each facility yields an impressive 100 tonnes of sorted aluminium chips daily, enabling Hydro to provide high-quality recycled aluminium on an industrial scale.

-This unique process enables Hydro to create CIRCAL, one of the world’s most sustainable aluminium alloys available with a post-consumer recycled content minimum of 75% - resulting in an extremely low carbon footprint.
+This unique process allows Hydro to produce CIRCAL, one of the world's most sustainable aluminium alloys, with a minimum post-consumer recycled content of 75%, resulting in an exceptionally low carbon footprint.